SimonHanischSAG/WxSplunk/README.md

 <h4>Build & Reload</h4>

-If you checkout the sources from GitHub you have to compile the source, e.g. with:
+If you checkout the sources from GitHub you may have to recompile the source, e.g. with:

 C:\SoftwareAG\IntegrationServer\instances\default\bin\jcode.bat makeall WxSplunk